HuskyDG/huskydg.github.io/hidden_permissive.md

 ## Android x86 ROM Integration

 - It's possible to include this patch into Android x86 project without having to rely on Magisk module.
+You must have `magiskpolicy` tool in order to patch.

 - On Android rootfs build, apply this patch into `ramdisk.img`: